 RPA robots can mimic human user actions.

-A key driver for RPA projects is their ability to improve process quality, speed and productivity, each of which is increasingly important as organizations try to meet the demands of cost reduction during COVID-19.”
+A key driver for Robotic Process Automation projects is their ability to improve process quality, speed and productivity, each of which is increasingly important as organisations try to meet the demands of cost reduction during COVID-19.”

 They can access applications to:

 - Copy and paste information in User Interface (UI) screens, including driving applications like Microsoft Word.